 Cover letters are one of the initial screening methods that, like social media, can add more color to a candidate’s application.
 A candidate can not only show off their writing skills but also showcase a bit of their personality.
 Cover letters provide more space to expound on their talent than a CV.

 There are hidden advantages to asking for a cover letter, too.
 Candidates can show that they read directions carefully.
 Provide specific instructions as to what should be addressed in the letter and see if candidates are able to follow directions.
 If they can’t, then they may not be detail-oriented enough for your open role.
 Other cues, like length, organization, editing, and whether the cover letter is unique for the job, can also tell you about a candidate’s working style.

 Cover letters may not be suitable for every position.
 A coder or designer, for instance, will benefit more from a skills test than a cover letter as their skills don’t translate neatly to a written narrative.
 Cover letters are also time-consuming to read.
 Many companies will use an ATS to review cover letters, which has the same drawbacks as the résumé screening process.

-- Live videos: The interview takes place over a platform like Skype, Zoom, or Google Hangouts.
+- Live videos: The interview takes place over a platform like Skype, Zoom, Google Hangouts, or other secure video conferencing platforms.
 This style of video interview is not dissimilar to a traditional interview and is either used in place of a phone screen or scheduled for later in the hiring process.